Existence of Bayesian Equilibria in Incomplete Information Games without Common Priors: Existence of Bayesian Equilibria

 \begin{proof} By Theorem \ref{thm:char}, (i) implies (ii).
 Conversely, Lemma \ref{lemm:BE_main} shows that (ii) implies (i). \end{proof}

 Theorem \ref{thm:existence} offers a general method for establishing the existence of a Bayesian equilibrium in a game without a common prior by applying existing Nash equilibrium existence results.
-The existence of a pure strategy Nash equilibrium in a complete information game is well studied in the literature (see, e.g., for discontinuous games, \citeay{Reny:99:Eca}, \citeay{McLennan/Monteiro/Tourky:11:Eca}, \citeay{Barelli/Meneghel:13:Eca}, and \citeay{Monteiro/Page:07:JET}).
+Indeed, $\NE_\nu$ consists of pure strategy equilibria in a complete information game where we take the space of behavioral strategies as the action space of the game.
+The existence of a Nash equilibrium in this setting is well studied, particularly for discontinuous games (see, e.g., \citeay{Reny:99:Eca}, \citeay{Monteiro/Page:07:JET}, \citeay{McLennan/Monteiro/Tourky:11:Eca}, and \citeay{Barelli/Meneghel:13:Eca}).

-The absolute continuity of beliefs requirement, $\M \ne \varnothing$, in Theorem \ref{thm:existence} is not innocuous. \cite{Simon:03:IJM} constructed an incomplete information game with a finite action set where there is no measurable Bayesian equilibrium. \cite{Hellman:14:JET} presented a game with no $\epsilon$-Bayesian equilibrium.
-In the example below, we consider a modified version of this game from \cite{Friedenberg/Meier:17:ET} and show that $\M = \varnothing$, i.e., the belief maps fail the condition of absolute continuity of beliefs.
+The absolute continuity of beliefs requirement in Theorem \ref{thm:existence} is not innocuous. \cite{Simon:03:IJM} constructed an incomplete information game with a finite action set where there is no measurable Bayesian equilibrium. \cite{Hellman:14:JET} presented a game with no $\epsilon$-Bayesian equilibrium.
+In the example below, we consider a modified version of this game presented in \cite{Friedenberg/Meier:17:ET} and show that the belief maps fail the condition of absolute continuity of beliefs, i.e., $\M = \varnothing$.